Shashi11113/financial-data-analysis/README.md

 ## Overview
 This project performs an end-to-end financial data analysis on multiple publicly traded companies using Python.
-It combines **price-based market analysis** with **company fundamentals** to create a multi-factor ranking model.
+It combines **historical stock price behavior** with **company fundamentals** to build a multi-factor ranking model.

-The goal is to demonstrate real-world data analysis skills used in finance, analytics, and investment research.
+The notebook is designed to demonstrate real-world data analysis skills commonly used in finance, analytics, and investment research.

 ---

-## Technologies Used
+## Notebook Contents
-- Python
-- pandas
-- numpy
-- yfinance
-- matplotlib
-- seaborn
+The analysis is contained in a single Jupyter Notebook (`project.ipynb`) and includes:

+- Data ingestion from a live financial API
+- Data inspection and validation
+- Feature engineering on financial time series
+- Risk and return analysis
+- Correlation and diversification analysis
-- Jupyter Notebook
+- Fundamental analysis
+- Cross-sectional merging of price metrics and fundamentals
+- Metric scaling and normalization
+- Composite scoring and ranking
+- Visual interpretation of results

+All code, outputs, tables, and charts are rendered directly in the notebook.

 ---

-## Dataset
+## Data Sources
-- **Market data**: Daily adjusted stock prices retrieved via Yahoo Finance (yfinance)
+- **Market data**: Historical daily stock prices retrieved using `yfinance`
-- **Fundamental data**: Company-level financial metrics (valuation, profitability, leverage, risk)
+- **Fundamental data**: Company financial metrics retrieved using `yfinance`

-Tickers analyzed:
+Companies analyzed:
 - AAPL
 - MSFT
 - AMZN